As a patient of Pratt Regional Medical Center,

 To provide PRMC with a copy of your Advance Directives (Living Will and/or Durable Power of Attorney for Health Care Decisions).

 To pay your hospital bill promptly.
-If you need help with your bill, call our Financial Councilor at 620-450-1474 about a payment plan or to see if you qualify for benefits.
+If you need assistance with your bill, please call our financial counselor at 620-450-1146 to discuss a payment plan or to find out if you qualify for benefits.